ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.en-gb.md

 >>
 >> Typically, vCenter automatically downloads the KMS public certificate.
 If it doesn't, do it manually.
 >>
->> You can retrieve it from the endpoints provided with this snippet (if you need additional information on the certificate, check the [toolkit](#useful-information) at the end of the guide):
+>> You can retrieve it from the endpoints provided with this snippet (if you need additional information on the certificate, check the [toolkit](#useful-information) at the end of this guide):
 >>
 >> ```shell
 >> openssl s_client -connect eu-west-rbx.okms.ovh.net:443 2>/dev/null </dev/null |  sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'